Dental Crown Williamsport PA

 How Do You Care for Your New Same Day Crown?

-Once you receive your new same-day crown, you need to maintain good oral hygiene to ensure the restoration lasts for many years to come.
 We recommend brushing and flossing your teeth daily, as well as seeing your dentist every six months for a checkup and cleaning.
 You should also quit smoking and cut back on sugary foods and drinks, which promote plaque buildup and lead to poor oral health.

 To learn more, schedule a consultation online, or call our office today at (570) 989-5271.